simplex-chat/simplex-chat/docs/guide/app-settings.md

 # App settings

 All of the app settings can be found here.
-Click or tap on the following sections to learn more:
+Tap or click on the following sections to learn more:

 - [Opening the app settings menu](#opening-the-app-settings-menu)
 - [You](#you)